sanzor/Ctesiphon/README.md

 ![](image/README/1610252775155.png)

 We subscribe to channel `mychannel`, we send some messages and then unsubscribe.
 As expected the last message will not get published since we unsubscribed from the target channel.

+#### Note:

+For debugging/diagnosing purposes you can open   `Redis-Cli` and via the [Pub/Sub](https://redis.io/topics/pubsub) functionality , subscribe to the target `Channel` and see what messages are flowing through it , or push messages directly and see if they arrive in your [Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo) .
+(Make sure you send only  serialized  [WSMessage](https://github.com/sanzor/Ctesiphon/blob/master/Core/Models/WSMessage.cs)'s).